charlesfrye/Aritra-Documentation/README.md

 ### Outputs

-1. A folder named `library`.
-The files in the `library` folder are the generated markdown.
+1. A folder named `ref`.
+The files in the `ref` folder are the generated markdown.
 Use the `--output_dir` option to change where this is saved; by default it is in the same folder as the code.
 2. A `SUMMARY.md` file for creating a GitBook sidebar containing the automatically-generated docs.
 This is based on a provided template file \(by default, `_SUMMARY.md` from this repo\).

 ### Requirements